Research-Informatics/data-guide/pages/diagnoses.md

 **ED complaint and reason for visit are outlined in the encounter section.**

 ### Problem List
+The Problem List identifies patient-level diagnoses with an onset date and occasionally dates of resolution if applicable.

 ### Encounter Diagnoses
 Encounter diagnoses are the documented medical conditions, symptoms, or reasons associated with a specific patient encounter in a healthcare setting.
 These diagnoses provide context for the care delivered during the encounter.
 While primary diagnosis are flagged, no other categorization is provided for secondary, etc.